'Don't worry!' says Moscow after space station thrown off course | Technology

 'Don't worry!' says Moscow after space station thrown off course

-Dmitry Rogozin, head of Roscosmos, retweeted Novitsky.
-He had hailed Nauka's docking with the ISS as "a very difficult and important victory for us" and warmly accepted congratulations on Twitter from space entrepreneur Elon Musk.
+Dmitry Rogozin, head of Roscosmos, had hailed Nauka's docking with the ISS the previous day as "a very difficult and important victory for us" and warmly accepted congratulations on Twitter from space entrepreneur Elon Musk.
 Rogozin also spoke of plans to launch another Russian module to the ISS in November.

 Roscosmos has suffered a series of mishaps and corruption scandals, including during the construction of the Vostochny Cosmodrome in the country's far east where contractors were accused of embezzling state funds.